ibm-cloud-docs/cloud-logs/iam-ingestion-permissions.md

 - You must grant the `Sender` permission to a trusted profile before using it.

+You can generate a user ID API key or a service ID API key that has the `sender` permissions to send logs to an {{site.data.keyword.logs_full_notm}} instance.

 ## Assigning access to {{site.data.keyword.logs_full_notm}} in the console
 {: #agent-iam-permissions-access-ui}